-Employees' endeavors and successes equate to the Company's growth and development Promoting relocation between departments Endeavors and successes of each and every employee
+Employees' endeavors and successes equate to the Company's growth and development Promoting relocation between departments Focusing on strengthened fields Diversifying career flows Training opportunities for experience in multiple departments

 Creating Innovative Pharmaceuticals

 Daiichi Sankyo Group is united to create innovative pharmaceuticals and resolve the social issue of overcoming illnesses.
 To meet patients' unmet medical needs, our diverse global members are united to enhance our science & technology, with the aim of delivering innovative pharmaceuticals to help treat as many people as possible, as quickly as possible.